The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube

-\begin{remark} It should be noted that the basisness result obtained in Theorem \ref{T-4-4} can be strengthened to yield Bari basisness of the eigenvectors in $\mathbb{X}$.
-This is because Lemma \ref{L-2-1} guarantees the minimality of the eigenvectors via an application of \cite[Lemma 2.4]{MalamudEtAl2012}.
-In fact, it can be shown by application of Keldysh's results \cite[Section V.8]{GohbergKrein1969} that the eigenvectors are complete in $\mathbb{X}$.
+\begin{remark} It should be noted that the Riesz basisness result obtained in Theorem \ref{T-4-4} can be strengthened to yield Bari basisness of the eigenvectors for $\mathbb{X}$.
+This is because the boundary-eigenvalue problem \eqref{eq_1sffss1} under the spectral transformation $\lambda\mapsto i\rho^2$ is Birkhoff regular, and by Theorem \ref{L-2-1}, $T^{-1}$ is compact, and so $T$ has a purely discrete spectrum, which guarantees the minimality of the eigenvectors in $\mathbb{X}$.
+In fact the completeness of the eigenvectors can be verified by application of Keldysh's results \cite[Sections V.8--10]{GohbergKrein1969}.
 (See \cite[Section 6]{MR3588930} for explanation.) \end{remark}